-Purpose, goals, timeline, and frequently asked questions about the Portland Clean Energy Community Benefits Fund.
+About the Portland Clean Energy Community Benefits Fund (PCEF)

-Membership of this committee must reflect the racial, ethnic and economic diversity of the City of Portland; include at least two residents living east of 82nd Avenue; and possess significant experience in the types of projects supported by the Fund.
-Project staff are housed at the City’s Bureau of Planning and Sustainability.
+Membership of this committee must reflect the racial, ethnic and economic diversity of the City of Portland; include at least two residents living east of 82nd Avenue; and possess significant experience in the types of projects supported by PCEF.
+The PCEF program and its small team are located within the City of Portland Bureau of Planning and Sustainability.

 The guiding principles are: